mendix/docs/content/en/docs/appstore/connectors/aws/amazon-ses-email-connector.md

 To configure your SES account in the Email Connector in Studio Pro, follow these steps:

 1. Download the Email Connector module and import it into your Studio Pro app.
 For more information, see [Email Connector](/appstore/connectors/email-connector/).

+{{% alert color="warning" %}}
+Ensure that you follow the prerequisites listed in the [EMail Connector documentation](/appstore/connectors/email-connector/).
+Missing a step might lead to errors.
+{{% /alert %}}

 2. Get the following details from Amazon SES:
     * SMTP hostname
     * SMTP username